AngryCarrot789/MemoryEngine360/README.md

 Enter a value in the `Value` field, select the data type you wish to scan for (e.g. Byte, Int32, String), then below that, you can specify search options such as the `Scan Type` (match equal values, less than, between and more), and string type (ASCII, UTF32, etc.)

-Then, specify a start address in the `Memory Scanning Options` panel and also how many bytes you want to read (default is 0x10000 or 65536 bytes).
+Then, specify a start address in the `Memory Scanning Options` panel and also how many bytes you want to read (default is `0x10000000` or 256MB).
-If you wish, you can enable DEBUG PAUSE which will freeze the xbox during scan (useful if you don't want values to change during scan).
+If you wish, you can enable DEBUG PAUSE which will freeze the xbox during scan (speeds up scan and useful if you don't want values to change during scan).

+If you wish, you can disable Scan Memory Pages, though there isn't much point of doing so.

 Then, click `First Scan`.
 The activity status (bottom right) shows the scan progress.
+You can cancel the scan by clicking the X.

+If Scan Memory Pages is disabled, the status will show 2 messages:
-- `Reading chunk x/x` - We read data from the console in chunks of 65536 bytes.
+- `Reading chunk x/y` - We read data from the console in chunks of 65536 bytes.
 So if you scan for 200,000 bytes, it requires 4 chunks to be read
-- `Scanning chunk x/x` - The program is scanning for the value in the chunk.
+- `Scanning chunk x/y` - The program is scanning for the value in the chunk.
 This is typically extremely fast compared to Reading Chunk so it will only flash for a split second

-- `Updating result list...` - To prevent the UI freezing if 100000s of results are found, results are added to the list at a rate of about 2000/s (system performance dependent).
-This shows if there's a huge number results found after the scan has completed
+Otherwise it shows only one message:
+- `Region a/b (c/d)` -- It's processing region A out of B, and has read C out of D bytes from the console

+Then once the scan is complete, it may show `Updating result list...`.
+This is where it adds the results into the UI at a steady pace to prevent the UI freezing (rate of about 2000/s (system performance dependent))

-Then, if you want to check if any results' current value have changed, click `Next Scan` and it will do basically the same thing as the first scan, except it scans the results in your current result list, rather than scanning the configured memory region
+Then, if you want to check if any results' current value have changed, click `Next Scan` and it will read the current value of all results and compare it to the value field(s) and remove any results that no longer match (because the value changed)

 ### Saved addresses
 If you wish to keep an eye on specific addresses, you can add entries in here.